 Bird Nest Cupcakes with Robin Eggs

 Last year there were several birds that built nests on the porches around camp.
-I spent time looking at them and waiting for the cute little birds to hatch.
+I spent time waiting for the cute little birds to hatch out of those cute little eggs.
 Once they did, those baby birds were absolutely adorable!
-I know that we have all seen bird nest cupcakes and after watching those eggs day after day, I decided to make some.
+I know that we have all seen bird nest cupcakes, but after looking at those eggs day after day, I decided to make some because they were so cute.
 I will admit, the chocolate eggs are pretty simple once you figure out how to make them, but keep in mind, you can always buy cute little eggs at the store to make this project easier.

 If you decide to make them yourself, you have different choices to make about the size and color.
-The good thing is candy melts are almost everywhere.
-You can find them local craft stores or Wal-Mart in almost any color you can imagine.
+The good thing is candy melts make it easy because they’re everywhere!
+You can find them in local craft stores or Wal-Mart in almost any color you can imagine.
 I love the turquoise and the yellow but the green and pink were too cute to pass up.

 Supplies for Bird Nest Cupcakes with Robin Eggs: